pojntfx/weron/README.md

 ### 2. Manage Communities with `weron manager`

-While it is possible to create ephermal communities on a signaling server without any kind of authorization, you probably want to create a persistent community for most applications.
-Ephermal communities get created and deleted automatically as clients join or leave, persistent communities will never get deleted automatically.
+While it is possible to create ephemeral communities on a signaling server without any kind of authorization, you probably want to create a persistent community for most applications.
+Ephemeral communities get created and deleted automatically as clients join or leave, persistent communities will never get deleted automatically.
 You can manage these communities using the manager CLI.

 If you want to work on your self-hosted signaling server, first set the remote address: